 Dr. Cockburn's research program is aimed at understanding past and contemporary geomorphological processes in dynamic environments.
-In particular, how climate and environmental disturbances have modified surface process dynamics, and how our knowledge of past processes are informed through the us...
+In particular, how climate and environmental disturbances have modified surface process dynamics, and how knowledge of past processes are informed through the use of...